KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

 - `NotRefunding`: The operation can only be performed when the pool is in the refunding state.
 - `CurrencyCount`: The number of currencies linked to a pool exceeds the limit.
 - `InvalidInput`: The input provided is invalid.
-- `Slippage`: The cost exceeds the maximum allowed slippage.
+- `Slippage`: The transaction would debit more than the user-specified maximum collateral (on mint) or would credit less than the user-specified minimum (on burn).
 - `Internal`: An internal error occurred.
 This error should never happen.

 ## Config Trait